 We will show you existing resources and work out together how we could adapt them and implement them in Indian schools.
+We also want to learn from Headmasters/mistress (HM) how we should evaluate this kind of program and how we could best manage any of your concerns.

-We will never ask you about your personal mental health, but if you think it is relevant to the focus group, you are free to talk about this if you wish as long as no names are revealed.
-We will make a record of basic information about each focus group participant (e.g., age, gender) but we will never reveal the names of participants in any research reports.
+We will never ask you about your personal mental health or that of any students, but if you think it is relevant to the focus group, you are free to talk about this if you wish as long as no names are revealed.
+We will make a record of basic information about each focus group participant (e.g., age, gender, teaching position) but we will never reveal the names of school or participants in any research reports.

-Will you consent to recording the online focus groups?
+Will you consent to recording the online focus group?